nathan-contino/nathan-contino.github.io/_posts/blog/2022-06-26-southern-vermont-tour.markdown

 I could absolutely live off of my bicycle for weeks at a time.
 So could Meg.
 Maybe we will sometime.
 I'm gunning for a grand European bike tour next spring.

+If you're interested in our route, check it out at [ridewithgps](https://ridewithgps.com/routes/39968488?privacy_code=EDY0Ejut4cOVRQjv).